 Imagine you are running a bank app, and you use one of these budget devices that is poor at multitasking.
 You get to a point and you are required to input your OTP and the moment you leave the bank app to your SMS inbox, the bank app closes and you have to start all over again.
 Imagine the frustration.
-The Split screen function is also one of the most underrated functions on the nougat.
+The Split screen function is also one of the most underrated functions on Android phones running Nougat and newer.

-This function is so important, it is also present on the latest Android 8.0 Oreo, but in a much more improved version.
+This function is also present on the latest Android 8.0 Oreo and newer versions of the Android operating system, but in a much more improved version.
 I recently met a friend and we were discussing and I talked about the split screen, and to my amazement, he couldn’t activate it.
 This prompted me to do an article on it.

 Activating a split screen on an Android device running on Android 7.0 and above is a piece of cake if you know how to go about it, but an uphill task if you are a novice in that field.
 Here are some easy steps to activate and enjoy the function.